SecurityScheduling/openstack/README.md

 # security scheduling - Openstack Kilo

-This module installs openstack kile in a multi-node environment
+This module installs openstack kilo in a multi-node environment

 ## Install